-You may not be able to visit our beautiful wee country at the moment, but you can dream about this land, our stories and our gorgeous scenery all you like!
-If you’re needing some inspiration for your dreaming and a way to pass the time whilst working from home, then look no further.
+If you’re needing some inspiration for your dream trip to Scotland, then look no further.
 We have come up with a list of a few of our favourite feel good films set and shot in Scotland.
 So, sit back, embrace these Scottish scenes and escape to the movies with us.

 1. Local Hero (1983)